tsathoqqua/limadocs/docs/source/module/m_wearable.rst

 .. c:function:: void set_also_covers(string *s...)

-Set string or an an array of other limbs that this armor piece also covers.
+Set string or an an array of other limbs that this armour piece also covers.

  set_also_covers("left foot");